Maubg2/UsersWithSecurityJWT/README.md

 # UsersWithSecurityJWT
-Es una API creada en Java (spring boot, spring security JWT) con la finalidad de usar varias herramientas que nos brinda Spring.
-Se hace autorización y validación de tokens, se asignan diferentes funciones dependiendo el rol usando spring security y se implementan cors para controlar solicitudes HTTP.
+It is an API created in Java (spring boot, spring security JWT) with the purpose of using various tools that Spring provides us.
+Authorization and validation of tokens is done, different functions are assigned depending on the role using spring security and cors is implemented to control HTTP requests.